aabversteeg/kafthon/README.md

 # kafthon
-High level Python wrapper around Kafka
+High level Python wrapper for Kafka.

+This project is still under construction.